yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 word “himself” as the word “hid” is not followed by a reflexive pronoun.

-# # RULE 17: Whenever the two subjects are connected by “as well as, together with, along
+# RULE 17: Whenever the two subjects are connected by “as well as, together with, along

 with, and not, in addition to, like, unlike, with, rather than, except, no less than, nothing but, more than one”, the verb agrees with the first Subject.

-## Examples
+Examples:-
 John, as well as Mary, wants to drop the course.
 [Singular verb]